-Every year migratory birds depart from their natural breeding grounds in America and Western Europe at the end of the summer season to travel thousands of miles over various mountain ranges and oceans in different climatic conditions to their winter habitat in the tropics.
-For such birds, this expedition is both long and challenging, as they have to stop at strange and unusual surroundings to search for food, water and to rest before continuing their journey to the tropical lands.
-It is imperative for human beings to appreciate and understand the complexity of how these birds use their natural environment in order to ensure their protection and survival.
+Every year, migratory birds depart from their natural breeding grounds in America and Western Europe at the end of summer to travel thousands of miles over various mountain ranges and oceans in different climatic conditions to their winter habitat in the tropics.
+For such birds, this expedition is both long and challenging, as they have to stop at strange and unusual surroundings to search for food, water, and rest before continuing their journey to the tropical lands.
+Human beings must appreciate and understand the complexity of how these birds use their natural environment to ensure their protection and survival.
 To explore about the fascinating world of migratory birds and their conservation, visit animals-photos.net.

 As the appropriate habitat is critical to help these creatures survive, strive and reproduce, any scheme that bird conservationists formulate and implement on protecting migratory birds needs to focus on the right habitat management.
 The quality of the resources available at such places and their protection in important in understanding and analyzing the migration timetable of these birds and the paths they take to reach their destination.
 Conservationists also need to take into account a number of factors to maintain an adequate population of these species.
 These include the abundance and types of plants that these birds use for nesting in places they migrate to, the general distribution of such birds in the area, their predators in addition to their parasites.